Teaching Literacy Goes Beyond English Class

 Fluency is the ability to read quickly, accurately, and with the correct expression.
 To be fluent (aloud and in one’s head), one must understand what they’re reading and be able to add appropriate intonation.

 To improve fluency in readers, teachers can use guided oral reading with individually struggling students.
-Guided oral reading is essentially reading aloud with an instructor or other guide, and it’s considered the best method of teaching fluency in reading, according to a study done by the U.S. National Institute for Literacy.
+Guided oral reading is essentially reading aloud with an instructor or other guide, and it’s considered one of the best method of teaching fluency in reading, according to a study done by the U.S. National Institute for Literacy.
+For more research-based strategies to improve fluency, read more here.

 Students who read and reread text aloud with an instructor become better readers, since they receive both practice and feedback.
 Audiotapes, tutors, and peer guidance are also helpful.
 Note: fluency doesn’t mean readers can read everything perfectly; it changes depending on the level of the text, the familiarity of it for the reader, and the amount of practice.